General Scholarship FAQs

 Do I need to be a full-time student to receive an academic scholarship?

-The applicant must have half-time student status at an accredited college, university, or medical training program.
+The applicant must have at least half-time student status at an accredited college, university, or medical training program.

 Can awards apply toward summer credits?